jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part6.md

 ### Practicum

-This workflow is larger and can be viewed with a scrollbar [here](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/eddf77a914f30d3b970f3dfb21c962a3f10fdc65/Sections/Images/Figure%2045.jpg).
+This workflow is larger and can be viewed [here](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/eddf77a914f30d3b970f3dfb21c962a3f10fdc65/Sections/Images/Figure%2045.jpg).

 [<<< Previous](Part5.md)